shanevanheerden/shanevanheerden.github.io/_posts/2021-08-26-matching_resumes_to_job_specifications.md

 ### 3.2.
 Trained Models

+The system utilized various trained models to perform specific tasks:

+IndustryBERT: Predicted the industry associated with a document.

+JobTitleBERT: Predicted the job title associated with a document.

+NER Model: Extracted named entities from documents.

+Our trained models, including IndustryBERT and JobTitleBERT, play a pivotal role in text classification.
+These models are tailored to predict industry labels and job titles, contributing to the system's ability to match resumes to job specifications accurately.
+The use of spaCy NER models enhances the extraction of named entities, further enriching the information available for analysis.

+Our trained models, such as IndustryBERT and JobTitleBERT, play a crucial role in classifying text based on industry and job titles, respectively.
+These models are fine-tuned to enhance their accuracy in matching resumes to specific job specifications.

+Our models, like IndustryBERT and JobTitleBERT, act as the brains behind the operation.
+Think of them as specialized experts trained to understand industry categories and job titles.
+These models enable our system to make accurate predictions and facilitate effective matching between resumes and job specifications.

+Our trained models, including IndustryBERT and JobTitleBERT, play a pivotal role in classifying text based on industry and job titles, respectively.
+The fine-tuned models ensure accurate categorization, forming the foundation for subsequent stages in the process.

 * The *IndustryBERT* model is trained by calling `run(industry_label=True)` in the *text classification* script.
 But first you need to construct the BERT training data by running the *construct BERT training data* pipeline, again with `run(True)`.
 * The *JobTitleBERT* models are trained by calling `run(industry_label=Flase, filter_industry=<industry name here>)` in the *text classification* script.
 You can also specify `filter_industry='job_title'` to predict over all possible job titles regardless of the industry.
 But first you need to construct the BERT training data by running the *construct BERT training data* pipeline, again with `run(industry_label=Flase, filter_industry=<industry name here>)`.
 * The custom spaCy NER model were trained in Colab using this notebook.
 We train both a tok2vec and transformer spacy model.
 Since we are going to use Sovren though, these models and code will probably become obsolete.

 ### 3.3.
 Preprocess

+The preprocessing phase involves several user-friendly steps.
+We process resumes by identifying different parts using a fine-tuned BERT model, generate sentence vector representations using SentenceTransformers, and leverage Sovren APIs for efficient NER matching.
+These processed results are stored in separate Elasticsearch indices, facilitating easy retrieval and analysis.

+The preprocessing pipeline involves a series of steps, including resume parts processing, sentence embedding using SentenceTransformers, Sovren API utilization for NER matching, and industry and job title classification.
+These steps collectively contribute to creating a rich dataset for further analysis.

+In the preprocessing phase, we prepare the data for analysis.
+This involves breaking down resumes into parts, creating vector representations for sentences, and leveraging Sovren APIs for Named Entity Recognition (NER).
+The processed information is neatly organized in Elasticsearch indices, making it easily accessible for subsequent steps.

+The preprocessing phase involves transforming raw documents into structured data for further analysis.
+Processes such as identifying resume parts, generating vector representations for sentences, and leveraging Sovren APIs for Named Entity Recognition (NER) contribute to refining the data stored in Elasticsearch.

 All documents are then fed through various preprocessing steps, the outputs of which are each stored in separate indices in ElasticSearch: